This webpage contains affiliate links. See more details here.

 If the train is not crowded, we keep our suitcases with us.
 We usually look for seats close to the luggage area so we can easily reach our luggage and quickly get off the train.

-Sometimes it's worth paying an extra €20-30 for a car transfer from Fiumicino Airport.
+Sometimes it's worth paying an extra €20-30 for a car transfer from Rome Fiumicino Airport.
 We do this when travelling in a group or when we have lots of luggage, as it's not easy to manage several suitcases on a crowded train.

 We usually take Welcome Pickups for our car transfers, which can be easily booked online.
 Once we make a booking, we receive all the details about the transfer via email.
 We never have to wait for the driver; they are always there with a sign.